tyknkd/news-analyzer/README.md

 ## Live Production Deployment

 ## API
-The entry point to the REST API is at `\api`.
-[HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied to permit hypermedia-driven discovery of the endpoints.
+The REST API entry point is `\api`.
+[HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied in order to facilitate hypermedia-driven discovery of the endpoints within the API.

 ## Local Setup
 To run the app locally, you can either (A) run the app fully containerized on a local machine or (B) run each server